Register your interest for your free orchard tree or hedgerow pack!

-Fruit and hedgerow tree packs are available to all schools in England, Wales, Scotland and Northern Ireland.
+Orchard tree and hedgerow packs are available to all schools in England, Wales, Scotland and Northern Ireland.
 All nurseries, primary, secondary and special schools both dependent and independent are eligible to apply.
 Youth organisations and other community organisations are not currently eligible, however they may make an application for tree project support through our Branching Out fund.

-This programme is only available to schools who have not previously participated.
+This programme is only available to schools who have not previously participated in the Orchards for Schools programme.
 If you have previously participated in this programme, please sign up to our Young Tree Champions programme.

 How much time will my orchard project take to manage?

 Compared to growing annual plants like tomatoes and salads, fruit trees require much less annual care once the trees are established.
-However there is more to do in the first few years in order to get them established; they’ll need to be watered, weeded and guarded for the first three years.
+However there is more to do in the first few years in order to get them established; they’ll need to be watered, weeded and guarded, from strimmers, ball games and rabbits, for the first three years.

 It’s important that senior management allocate time for an enthusiastic member of staff to be assigned the lead contact for the project.
 The lead contact will need to complete the application process and to make sure there is a plan in place to involve students in your school to help plant, connect, learn, share and care for your thriving fruiting orchard or hedgerow.